You are here

 - Pulpit Rock is across the lake from Nelson, a fairly steep 1.6km trail offering fantastic views of Nelson and Kootenay Lake.
 Keep hiking up and you will get to the Flagpole that has the most spectacular view of Nelson.

 - Rail Trail or Mountain Station, above Nelson, offers a retired railway line that is perfect for easy, flat, and beautiful walks and rides for all ages.
-Troop Beach, a 1.5 to 2 hour walk to the East end of the rail trail, is a great destination and can also be accessed by boat.
+Troup Beach, a 1.5 to 2 hour walk to the East end of the rail trail, is a great destination and can also be accessed by boat.
+Troup Beach was named after Captain James W. Troup, superintendent of the Columbia and Kootenay Steam Navigation Co., and later manager of the CPR’s B.C.
+Coast Service.

 - Kokanee Creek Provincial Park is our most popular park in the area.
 Just 15 minutes from Nelson, it has numerous walking trails which depart from the Kokanee Creek Nature Centre.
 There are also stunning strolls along the beach at Kootenay Lake.